The Most Romantic Cruises for Couples (Video)

 The flagship Paul Gauguin vessel feels exclusive and effortlessly luxurious.
 The ship only visits smaller ports that larger ships can’t access, and 70 percent of the rooms have private, oceanfront balconies.
 For couples looking for a new activity that will bring them closer and help build trust in their relationship, the m/s Paul Gauguin offers PADI SCUBA diving programs and certification.

 What Your Itinerary Might Look Like: Paul Gauguin Cruises offers a Tahiti and the Society Islands seven-night cruise, which tours you around French Polynesia.
 It includes a day on your own private islet, Motu Mahana, and of course, a glamorous stop in Bora Bora.

 The entertainment is endless on the Emerald Princess — from a casino to movie theaters to shopping — but few things beat spending the day with your significant other at the saltwater pools and swirling hot tubs.
 Celebrity chef Curtis Stone, who runs two stunning Los Angeles restaurants, opened his first at-sea venture on the Emerald Princess.
 For a romantic high-point of your trip, try a six-course meal at SHARE, which is perfect for a “special celebration or simply reveling in time spent together.”

 What Your Itinerary Might Look Like: Their Hawaiian Islands Cruise feels like a honeymoon, whether you have no plans for marriage, or you’re celebrating 20 years together.
-You’ll get the grand tour of Hawaii, stopping at the Big Island, Kauai, Maui, and Oahu.
+You’ll get the grand tour of Hawaii, stopping at the Honolulu, Kauai, Maui, and Hilo.